Guggenheim show in 360-degree virtual reality

 "It's really from this moment onward that you have artists from China thinking and working in an international context.
 We wanted to think about what that means for China, but also for the broader world of contemporary art."

-The show will include more than 150 works and several large installations, such as Chen Zhen's "Precipitous Parturition" (1999), a 65-foot metal dragon made of metal and bicycle parts, suspended over the museum's rotunda.
+The show will include more than 150 works and several large installations, such as Chen Zhen's "Precipitous Parturition" (1999), a 65-foot 'dragon' made of metal and bicycle parts, suspended over the museum's rotunda.

 Another large installation, Huang Yong Ping's "Theater of the World" (1993), will be shown, though in a stripped back format.
 The work -- which was to involve live reptiles and scorpions devouring each other throughout the course of the show -- was one of three pulled